Best Places to Live in Belgium

 Best cities to live in Belgium

-Although the capital Brussels tops the cake for its diversity and opportunities, there are several other cities that are really worth exploring.
-Let’s take a look at some of the most popular destinations.
+Although the capital, Brussels, tops the list for its diversity and opportunities, there are several other cities that are truly worth exploring.
+Let’s take a look at some of the best places to live in Belgium and their most popular destinations.

 Brussels